dinphil/code-weekend/past/spring15/Markdown/Code Weekend.md

 var cookieParser = require('cookie-parser');
 var bodyParser = require('body-parser');
 var session = require('cookie-session');
-var routes = require('./routes'); // this refers to the routes.js file we will write soon
 ```

 We start off by obtaining all of the required resources and packages for the application that we're going to use later on.
-We can do this in Node by using the `require('name of module')` syntax. `name of module` can either be the name of some module you specified or the path to a file that you've written yourself.
-Morgan is an HTTP request logger middleware for NodeJS (don't worry if you don't understand that, this isn't too important and the app won't break if we get rid of it).
+We can do this in Node by using the `require('name of module')` syntax. `name of module` can either be the name of some module you specified or the path to a file.
+Morgan is an HTTP request logger middleware for NodeJS (don't worry if you don't udnerstand that, this isn't too important and the app won't break if we get rid of it).
 Cookie-parser allows us to parse and use cookies with signatures.
 Cookie-session is a module which provides "guest" sessions, meaning any visitor will have a session, authenticated or not.
 If a session is new a Set-Cookie will be produced regardless of populating the session.
 We'll see more of both cookie modules - and their applications in our web app - a little later on.

 Now that we've stated what we need, let's instantiate our app: